How to Create a Morning Routine for Kids That Actually Works

 And “Oh yeah, today I’m supposed to dress up.”

-You’re already late.
+Now you’re already late.

 Tension rises.